mysql-time-machine/replicator/Binlog-Flusher.md

 ````
 python data-flusher.py [--mycnf .my.cnf] [--db $db] [--table $table] [--stop-slave/--no-stop-slave] [--start-slave/--no-start-slave] --host $host [--skip $skip]
 ````
+Where parameters are:
+- skip: separated list of schemas to skip (not to flush in the binlog)

-Where .my.cnf contains the admin privileges used for the blackhole_copy of initial snapshot.
+- mycnf: filename that contains the admin privileges used for the blackhole_copy of initial snapshot.
+- table: if you want to flush only the specific tables

 ````
 [client]